OsamaAdam98/pimpMyQueue/README.md

 ## wTime

-wTime is give by the formula:
+wTime is give by the formula

 #### *wTime = 3\*(pCount + tCount - 1) / tCount*